 The Pew Research center reports that there are about 4.9 million people on the mainland who describe themselves as Puerto Rican.
-This means that the diaspora — the Puerto Ricans living on the mainland — is now larger than the number of people of Puerto Rican heritage living in Puerto Rico.
+This means that the Puerto Ricans living on the mainland now outnumber the people of Puerto Rican heritage living in Puerto Rico.

 About one third of these people were born in Puerto Rico, and most of the rest were born in one of the 50 states.
 The largest populations are in New York and Florida, but there are also significant Puerto Rican communities in Philadelphia, Massachusetts, Connecticut, Illinois, Ohio, and New Jersey, as well as Puerto Ricans living in all regions of the U.S.